Hypernova101/MihirBapatStudent/index.md

-<p align="center" style="color:white;">This picture shows a lot about my life.
-It shows my favorite sports teams, Liverpool FC, Mumbai Indians, and the Indian National Cricket Team.
-In my free time, I like to play soccer and play the piano, hence the images there.
-I like to play Fortnite on my Nintendo Switch and code; I want to be a Computer Scientist when I grow up.
-Finally, I like Math a lot and I added a picture of myself. also spotify test </p>
+<p align="center" style="color:white;">Hello!
+My name is Mihir Bapat.
+I am a Freshman at Del Norte High School with heritage in India.
+The above picture is my Freeform picture.
+It covers the very things I find to be a part of myself.
+To start off, I am a massive sports fan.
+I like to watch and play Soccer and Cricket.
+I support Liverpool FC in Soccer, and the Mumbai Indians and the Indian national cricket team in cricket.
+Finally, in my free time, I like to code, play the piano, and play Fortnite while listening to Spotify. </p>